alexandergerber/courses-tsa/chapter3.md

 xp: 100
 ```

 Many economical time series exhibit some form of deterministic trend and seasonality.
 Our aim is to either estimate and substract or eliminate both components from the time series.
-If the remainder turns out to be stationary we can use time series models such as ARMA models to learn more about the underlying short term dependencies.
+If the remainder turns out to be stationary we can use e.g. ARMA models to learn more about the underlying short term dependencies.

 We start by downloading a time series with a strong seasonal pattern.

 `@instructions`
-- load the `quantmod` package
+- Load the `quantmod` and the `forecast` package.
-- download the time series of construction supplies (not seasonally adjusted) from `FRED` and assign it to the variable `con_supply`.
+- Download the time series of construction supplies (not seasonally adjusted) from `FRED` and assign it to the variable `con_supply`.
-- visualize the Data (if you want to use `autoplot()` make sure to load the required package)
+- Visualize the Data (if you want to use `autoplot()` make sure to load the required package).

 `@hint`